Ben Futcher

 Benjamin Paul Futcher (born 20 February 1981) is an English football coach and former professional footballer, he works for the Football Association as a youth coach developer.
+He is the interim head coach of the England U20s.

-As a player, he was a defender from 1999 to 2013 notably playing for Lincoln City between 2002 and 2005 where he played in two play-off finals.
+As a player, he was a centre-back from 1999 to 2013 notably playing for Lincoln City between 2002 and 2005 where he played in two play-off finals.
 He has also played for Oldham Athletic, Stalybridge Celtic, Doncaster Rovers, Boston United, Grimsby Town, Peterborough United, Bury, Oxford United, Mansfield Town, AFC Telford United, Macclesfield Town and F.C.
 Halifax Town.
 He is the son of former professional footballer, defender Paul Futcher.

 He was assistant manager of Mansfield Town, following his then-manager at Swindon Town, David Flitcroft, who was appointed to Mansfield Town on 1 March 2018, until the contracts of both were terminated 14 May 2019.

 Club career

 Oldham Athletic

 Futcher started off playing for Oldham Athletic, signing professional terms in July 1999.
 Futcher struggled to grasp first team opportunities at Boundary Park and in August 2001 was made available for a loan transfer to gain experience.
 He linked up with Stalybridge Celtic, the club being managed by his father Paul, where he spent three months on loan, making 17 appearances and scoring once.
 On 3 January 2002 his contract with the Latics was cancelled by mutual consent.